pingcap/docs-cn/optimistic-transaction.md

 This document introduces the principles of TiDB's optimistic transaction model and related features.

-TiDB uses the optimistic transaction model by default.
-In TiDB's optimistic transaction model, for write-write conflicts, the two-phase commit begins only when the transaction is committed.
+In TiDB's optimistic transaction model, write-write conflicts are detected only at the two-phase transactional commit.

 > **Note:**
 >